-- A hot shower or bath.
+- a hot shower or bath

 People who are particularly vulnerable to hip flexor strain, such as athletes or those who regularly participate in vigorous activities that could damage or overstretch the hip flexors, can take precautions to avoid injury.

-Rest and stopping activities that might have caused the strain will give a person the best chance to heal and recover quickly.
+Resting and stopping activities that might have caused the strain will give a person the best chance to heal and recover quickly.